roys8001/roys8001.github.io/_pages/about.md

 My research interests include Bayesian modelling, functional data analysis, graphical models and causal discovery.
 Recently, I’ve also been interested in transfer learning and domain adaptation problems.

-I am working under the supervision of [Dr Yang Ni](https://web.stat.tamu.edu/~yni/) and [Dr Raymond K.W.
-Wong](https://raymondkww.github.io).
+I am working with [Dr Yang Ni](https://web.stat.tamu.edu/~yni/) and [Dr Raymond K.W.
+Wong](https://raymondkww.github.io) and both of them have been wonderful influences on my life.
 Earlier, I have worked under the guidance of [Dr Amit Mitra](https://home.iitk.ac.in/~amitra/) of IIT Kanpur as a part of my master's thesis work.

+For the summer of 2020, I was a research intern under [Dr Abhik Ghosh](https://www.isical.ac.in/~abhik.ghosh/) of Interdisciplinary Statistical Research Unit at Indian Statistical Institute, Kolkata.